linode/docs/docs/troubleshooting/troubleshooting-firewalls/index.md

 1. If these rules seem to be affecting your service or services, you can remove or edit these rules independently by clicking the `Edit` or `Delete` links to the right of each rule respectively.

     {{< note >}}
-Cloud Firewall rules are applied on the host level and will not be detectable internally on Linodes.
+Cloud Firewall rules are applied on the host level and are not detectable internally on Linodes.
 For more on how to setup and use Cloud Firewall, see the guide [A Tutorial for Adding and Configuring Linode Cloud Firewalls](/docs/platform/cloud-firewall/getting-started-with-cloud-firewall).
 {{< /note >}}

 ## Checking Firewall Rules with UFW